For life threatening emergencies call 911.

 How do I report dirty or unsafe conditions at a rest area?

-Many of the safety rest areas along state highways and freeways are managed by the Oregon Travel Experience
+Many of the safety rest areas along state highways and freeways are managed by the Oregon Travel Information Council

 and open the Travel Center drop-down menu.